HU-SD-S3/s3-kennisbank/lit-web-components/project-setup.md

-# Vanilla Web Components Project Setup
+# Lit Web Components Project Setup

-**Enablerstory**: _As a developer, I want to setup a new project for learning about Vanilla Web Components, so that I can learn about the basics of custom elements, ShadowDOM, and lifecycle callbacks._
+**Enablerstory**: _As a developer, I want to setup a new project for learning about Lit Web Components, so that I can learn about the basics of custom LitElements._

 ## Vite setup